-You can select window control keys or double click the mouse to expand one of the 4 windows and look into more details for every measurement result.
+You can select window control keys or double click using a mouse to expand one of the 4 windows and look into more details for every measurement result.
 Pressing the window control keys again or double clicking the mouse again will take you back to 4 display windows.
-The following example shows the full Error Summary result.